TilStehle/Java-Kotlin-Swift-Trace-Link-Recovery/README.md

 Notice: by now, the search index for java/kotlin/swift files is only filled once when starting the plugin.

-Now you can query for similarity scores by selecting a java element(class/method/field name), perform a right click and select  "Analyze"->"Show possible traceability links"
+Now you can query for similarity scores by selecting a java element(class/method/field name), perform a right click and select  "Analyze"->"Show possible traceability links".
+Alternatively, you can press crtl + alt + U

+If you want to add a Todo-comment to a linked swift element, place the cursor on a Java class name, field name or method name. press crtl + alt + D.
+Now, you can select the linked swift-element that you wish to comment on and write a comment.

 ##Acknowledgements
 The search engine and plugin is developed in cooperation with two students of the University of Hamburg: